 I can help you manage your own feelings, but much more than this I will help you understand, enhance and enjoy the special bond that you have with your baby.

-This is not just a theory based exploration.
+Attachment is not just a theory.

 It has profound implications for you, your child and your partner.

 Knowing how to manage and balance your own wellbeing with the needs of your baby is incredibly important.

 Most also have regrets, anxious thoughts, frustrations and, sometimes, anger.

 But when these challenging feelings get in the way of relating to your baby, they can interrupt the attachment process and affect your wellbeing - and your baby’s development.

 Attachment Focused Counselling will provide you with the support, guidance and encouragement that you need to develop a healthy bond with your baby.